The Empathy Challenge: Teaching & Practicing Empathy

 At this point, you can either play a video from the Humanity Unit focused on empathy building, or continue through discussion: Remind everyone that, like anything, empathy building is about practice.
 “Today we can come up with ways to use these actions in our own lives — and encourage people around us to do the same!
 We can ask ourselves, “What can I do more effectively next time I’m in a situation like this?””

-BEFORE WATCHING, ask the group a question: “What thoughts and feelings come to mind when we think of a(n) ____ in ____?
-What do we WONDER?”
-(Insert the role in society this person plays, and the country they are in.
+BEFORE WATCHING, ask the group a question: “What thoughts and feelings come to mind and heart when we think of a(n) ____ in ____?
+And what do we WONDER?”
+(Insert the role in society this person plays, and the country this person is in.
 For example, “Chai Wala” (Chai Seller) in India or Banana Grower in Ecuador.)

-Create three sections on your board.
+Create four columns or quadrants on your board.
 Write the words group members share on the left section of your board.
 Write the WONDERINGS as questions next to the words that come to people’s minds.
 NOW START THE VIDEO.
 PAUSE at your pre-selected moment.
-Have the group write down the core ideas that come to mind based on what has been viewed so far: wonders, assumptions, and beliefs people have about the person in the video.
+Have the group write notes based on what has been viewed so far: what we NOTICE, WONDER, ASSUME/GUESS, and BELIEVE about our new friend.

 Pose questions like: “What do we believe about _____?
 What do we think of ___’s community?
 What do you think ___’s life is like, given what you’ve seen in the video so far?
 What other assumptions or feelings come to you as you reflect?”
 Fill these responses in on the middle of your board.